 The sign for angry is best learned during the toddler stage, when your child is likely to struggle with expressing emotions.
-Teach the sign contextually, and once your toddler grasps the type of emotion that the sign for angry represents, introduce them to the flash card to provide visual feedback.
+Teach the sign contextually, and once your toddler grasps the type of emotion that the sign for angry represents.

 Get all four volumes of Baby Signing Time...